Skip to Content

 Kermia Gay Beach in Ayia Napa

 Ayia Napa is a favorite for tourists.
 The white sands and shining blue waters are truly irresistible for holidaymakers.
 But unbeknownst to the majority of travelers, a gay portion of the beach lays tucked away…*it’s our furry pink secret*!
-Locally we call it “Kermia Beach” because it’s close to Kermia Hotel.
+Locally we call it “Kermia Beach” because it’s close to the Kermia Beach Bungalows.
 It's not a sandy beach so be prepared.
-You’ll need to climb down the rocks to reach it, so make sure you wear shoes or flip-flops rather than going barefoot.
+You’ll need to climb the rocks to reach it, so wear shoes or flip-flops rather than going barefoot.

 Pissouri gay beach near Paphos

 Pissouri is located just outside of Paphos towards Limassol.
-It’s a long stretch of sand – one end of it is the unofficial nudey area where both straight and gay couples congregate.
+It’s a long stretch of sand – one end of it is the unofficial nude area where both straight and gay couples congregate.
 The bit right at the end of this is the gay bit.
-It’s a bit of a trek, but as a result it’s totally secluded.
+It’s a bit of a trek, but as a result, it’s secluded.

 Located a 20-minute drive from Limassol (towards Larnaca) is Governor’s Beach.
 It’s right on the border between the Limassol and Larnaca regions, which has a mix of beaches and coves, most of which are served by a restaurant or beach bar.

-To get to the gay area of Governor’s beach, use the restaurant area of Governor’s Beach as a point of reference.
+To get to the gay area of Governor’s Beach, use the restaurant area of Governor’s Beach as a point of reference.
 Leave your car here, then walk down to the beach and head west side (i.e. on the right) towards the quayside until you hit the “Aspra Vrahia” (White Rocks).
-The gay beach is just beyond the rocks.
+The gay beach is beyond those rocks.
+Put this address in your GPS to get a more precise location: P743+78, Pentakomo 4528.

 Cyprus has some stunning gay beaches to discover